-In a 2009 external review of our department, the reviewers stated “the program reflects a level of excellence rarely found in regional state university settings.
+In an external review of our department, the reviewers stated, “the program reflects a level of excellence rarely found in regional state university settings".
 We encountered a dynamic group of faculty, staff, and students who are enthusiastic about their program… If there is a department that captures and reflects the university’s mission statement about providing “unsurpassed, student-centered teaching and learning, and outstanding research…that serve our community, state, and nation,” GES is certainly one of the most notable for this institution.”

-The department also prides itself for being recognized as one of the university’s “Unique and High-Need” Programs; indeed, it is the only program in the College to receive that distinction.
-In part, this distinction comes from the department's commitment to sustainability studies, geology course offerings, and geospatial technologies.
+- The department prides itself for being recognized as one of the university’s “Unique and High-Need” Programs; indeed, it is the only program in the College to receive that distinction.
+In part, this distinction comes from the department's commitment to sustainability studies, geology course offerings, geospatial technologies and certificates, and research labs.
 GES is a program of excellence in all facets of teaching, research, and service and models “best practices” within the discipline of geography.

-The department has an excellent record of obtaining external funding.
-Based on a report from the UCCS Office of Sponsored Programs, the department’s awards totaled nearly $1,000,000 as of 2012.
-These grants have been a critical source of graduate student funding.
+- The department has an excellent record of obtaining external funding.
+Based on a report from the UCCS Office of Sponsored Programs, the department’s awards totaled nearly $3,000,000 as of 2021.
+Grants, including those provided by National Science Foundation (NSF) and National Geographic, have been a critical source of graduate student funding.
 As a result, many graduate student have gained not only essential financial support but also indispensable experience as “research assistants” for GES faculty working on cutting-edge projects.

-Recent hires, such as Christine Biermann, PhD, who started Fall of 2018, have only solidified the reputation of the GES department.
-Many of these new hires to the department already had an outstanding reputation in the discipline and/or are poised to make significant contributions in the future.
+- Recent hires, such as Dylan Harris, PhD, who started Fall of 2020, have only solidified the reputation of GES.
+Dr. Harris and other new hires to the department already had an outstanding reputation in the discipline and are poised to make significant contributions to the discipline of geography.

-GES faculty serve on editorial boards of the discipline’s top journals, hold key positions in the discipline’s largest professional organization, and serve as board members and/or consultants for numerous local and regional community organizations, illustrating that the GES faculty has exceptional standing in many different settings.
+- GES faculty serve on editorial boards of the discipline’s top journals, hold key positions in the discipline’s largest professional organization, and serve as board members and/or consultants for numerous local and regional community organizations.
+Furthermore our faculty's work often finds its way to news outlets, such as the Denver Post.
+These contributions each illustrate that GES faculty hold exceptional standing in diverse professional settings.